zenab12/zenab12/README.md

 - 🔭 I’m currently training in ITI 9 months professtional training in Web development and UI.
 - 🌱 I’m currently reviewing courses for applying on jobs.
-- 👯 I’m looking to collaborate with many developer to work in different projects.
+- 🔎 I’m looking to find remote front end developer position in good company.
 - 💬 Ask me about Front-end web development.
 - 📫 How to reach me: zenabm410@gmail.com.
 - 😄 Pronouns: Zien